devRant-Community/Community-Programming-Book/book/languages/haskell/conclusion.md

 It's really useful to know Haskell.
 That language seems really underrated by community of other languages.
 It's nice to know more languages and their features beacause no one knows when we'll need specified technology.
+If you do love math, you're gonna love Haskell

 ## Sources